harmeetsingh11/ai-term-talk/README.md

     npm install
     ```

-3. Create a `.env` file in the root directory and add your Groq API key:
+3. Create a `.env` file in the root directory and add your Groq API key (You can get you Groq API key from [here](https://console.groq.com/):
     ```plaintext
     GROQ_API_KEY= <input your_groq_api_key_here>
     ```